Revelation 3:20

 possibility of salvation for every human being, but notice the condition that

 is involved.
-"If any man hear my voice and
+"If any man hear

-disciples that the Spirit would "reprove the
+told the disciples that the Spirit would "reprove

-them to their need of God and of a Savior.
+awakens them to their need of God and of a Savior.

 But then that person must also "open the door."
 This speaks of the free